rajatsharma369007/rgb-to-grayscale/README.md

 After installing libraries, run main.py to train the model using the images present in the data folder.
 Color_images contains all the colored images and gray_images contain all the corresponding grayscale images of colored images.
 Once the model is trained, you can put any colored images of size 128X128 to convert into grayscale.
 Put the images in data/input_images.
 You will get the grayscale images in data/output_images.

+<code>python main.py</code>

+NOTE: make sure you have put all testing images in data/input_images folder